OSS-Java-Seminar-2022/Bookingnetic/README.md

 Bookingnetic is a web application that suits both hosts and travellers.
 List your apartment or find a cozy room to spend the night, or more!

-# Features
+## Features

-  - Registration and Log-in functionality
+### User and property creation
+  - Register a new user
+  - User log-in
-  - Listing a property to the market
+  - User can create a property to his account

+### Property managment
+  - Add property images
+  - Add a property description
+  - Edit property price
+  - Open/close property availability

+### Search listed properties
-  - Search available properties by city
+  - Search listed properties by city and date and capacity
-  - Recommending users properties near the search location
+  - Recommed nearby properties

-  - Booking an available property
+### Booking an available property
+  - Making a reservation
   - Canceling a reservation

+### Notifications
+  - Property owner recieves a notification in the dashboard when a client makes/cancels a reservation
+  - Property owner recieves an e-mail when a client makes/cancels a reservation
 ## Tech Stack

 - Java